 A workshop on improved livestock management systems, including agropastoral systems and others, was held in conjunction with the UNFCCC Climate Dialogues 2020.
 Experts from Parties, international organisations, the private sector, research organisations, civil society and constituted bodies under the Convention as well as farmers presented experiences and challenges related to improving livestock management systems and discussed the potential, benefits and synergies with multiple objectives involved in improving such systems.
 See the link to the workshop report below.

-At the UN Climate Change Conference (COP26) in November 2021, several pastoralists from Regional IYRP Support Groups (RISGs) - coordinated by the World Alliance for Mobile Indigenous Peoples & Pastoralists (WAMIP) and the International Land Coalition (ILC) Rangeland Initiative Global - highlighted the importance of pastoral systems.
+At the UN Climate Change Conference (COP26) in Nov 2021, several pastoralists from Regional IYRP Support Groups (RISGs) - coordinated by the World Alliance of Mobile Indigenous Peoples & Pastoralists (WAMIP) and the International Land Coalition (ILC) Rangeland Initiative Global - highlighted the importance of pastoral systems.

 At COP 27 on 12 November 2022, SNV Netherlands, EDF (Environmental Defense Fund), CELEP and IYRP organised a session on "Pastoralism and rangeland restoration: promising solutions to benefit our planet and people" in the Food Systems Pavilion (see link below).
 Maryam Niamir-Fuller, co-chair of the IYRP Global Coordination Group, gave a keynote speech in this session (see the text of her presentations under documents below).
 A recording of all sessions in the Food Systems Pavilion on 12 November is given in a link below.